oauth2-proxy/oauth2-proxy/docs/docs/configuration/sessions.md

 ### Redis Storage

 The Redis Storage backend stores sessions, encrypted, in redis.
-Instead sending all the information back the the client for storage, as in the [Cookie storage](#cookie-storage), a ticket is sent back to the user as the cookie value instead.
+Instead sending all the information back the client for storage, as in the [Cookie storage](#cookie-storage), a ticket is sent back to the user as the cookie value instead.

 A ticket is composed as the following: